fasttime/JScrewIt/Features.md

 This feature is not available in Node.js.
 It is also not available inside web workers in Safari 8.0.
 ### `UNDEFINED`
 The property that Object.prototype.toString.call\(\) evaluates to "\[object Undefined\]".
-This behavior is defined by ECMAScript, but Android Browser prior to 4.1.2 does not comply with the specification and so this feature is not available in that browser.
+This behavior is defined by ECMAScript, and is supported by all engines except Android Browser versions prior to 4.1.2, where this feature is not available.
 ### `V8_SRC`
 A string representation of native functions typically found in the V8 JavaScript engine.
 V8 is used in Chrome, Opera, Android Browser and Node.js.
 Microsoft Edge, although not using V8, also has this feature available.